Coffee beans were discovered in the 6th century and have been used to brew one of the world’s most beloved drinks since.

 Furthermore, these machines are capable of generating pressure only up to 2 bars.
 So, the coffee drinks from these machines were not eligible to be classified as Espresso according to the modern definition.

 In 1938, Achille Gaggia was the man who finally surpassed the pressure of two bars and created an Espresso machine capable of creating pressure of up to nine to ten bars.

 He used the spring piston lever in his design which minimized the need for large boilers and significantly increased the pressure of water.

-Because of the increase of pressure, the dense caramel-colored layer called crema was discovered on the top of Espresso.
+Because of the increase in pressure, a dense caramel-colored layer called crema was formed on the top of the Espresso.
 To date, this crema is the essence of Espresso.

 And after that many innovations were made in the design, and now fully automated Espresso machines are present.
 In these machines, pressure is generated by electrically driven motors, and water is also heated with electricity.

 The automatic drip coffee maker evolved throughout the 20th century to become the universal morning brewer found in kitchens today.

 The first Electric Drip Coffee Maker was patented by the Swiss manufacturer Gottlob Widmann in 1953.
 Home drip brewing grew in popularity through the 60s and 70s with wider availability of electric power.